ostmond/rss-picker/README.md

 ## Deployment

 This project uses the GitHub Actions to deploy the lambda function onto AWS.
+The different branches will get deployed on AWS with their own function names.

 1. It is important to move the aws-sdk into section "devDependencies" of the package.json.